chrisdone-archive/duet/README.md

 * Operator definitions are not supported.
 * There is only `Integer` and `Rational` number types: they are written as `1` or `1.0`.
+* Any `_` or `_foo` means "hole" and the interpreter does not touch them, it continues performing rewrites without caring.
+This is good for teaching.
 * There is no standard `Prelude`.
 The only defined base types are:
   * String
   * Char